MEMBERS NOTICEBOARD

 QUICK ALERTS

-◼️ THE NEXT DEEP DIVE — 4pm Sunday 10 May.
-WANT A SPOT EMAIL NOW
+◼️ THE NEXT DEEP DIVE — 4pm Sunday 23rd August with Susan Dowd.
+WANT A FREE SPOT EMAIL NOW

-◼️ SEMI-PRIVATE CLASS MEMBERS – remember you can access the FREE ONLINE MOVEMENT LIBRARY via the link in your Punchpass account now.
+◼️ FREE ONLINE MOVEMENT LIBRARY – remember you can access at-home friendly pilates and yoga videos via the Content Library tab in your Punchpass account now.

-◼️ MEMBERS REVIEW SESSIONS – don’t forget to book your quarterly review session.
+◼️ MEMBER REFLECTION CHATS – don’t forget to book your FREE quarterly reflection chat.

 AND WHAT TO DO IF YOU CAN’T